vonajs/vona/packages-docs/guide/essentials/ioc/dependency-lookup.md

 }
 ```

-- Get the app bean container through `this.bean` to lookup the global bean
+- Get the app bean container through `this.bean` to lookup the global service bean